We welcome you.

 We welcome people of any gender identity or expression, race, ethnicity, size, nationality, sexual orientation, ability level, neurotype, religion, age, elder status, family structure, culture, subculture, political opinion, identity, and self-identification.
 We welcome activists, artists, bloggers, crafters, dilettantes, musicians, photographers, readers, writers, ordinary people, extraordinary people, and everyone in between.
 You may wear a baby sling, hijab, a kippah, leather, piercings, a pentacle, a rainbow, a rosary, tattoos, or something we can only dream of.
 You may carry a guitar or knitting needles or a sketchbook.
-You may be conservative or liberal, libertarian or socialist or have political opinions outside these categories.

 We want everyone at BOB to have a good time.
 We want you to be free to express yourself and speak your mind.
 We don't want anyone to get hurt, or reminded of hurtful events.
 And we believe that these wishes aren't mutually exclusive.
 So this one day, we ask that you check your cynicism at the door.
 Resist the temptation to play devil's advocate.
 Let's see what we can do when we actively try to be kind to one another.